symbol-os/symbol-os-promo/README.md

 ## The Fruits

-A lot of intellectual tasks could be performed by Symbol-mind using provided means.
-Some of the tasks may even use *Admissibility Base* (AB) featured in accompanying examples.
-AB is a simple database for rule based querying of specifically patterned S-expression data.
-It could be used to formalize and simplify argumented choosing the right options among a variety of alternatives.
+A lot of intellectual tasks could be performed by Symbol-mind using provided tools to formalize and simplify argumented choosing the right options among a variety of alternatives.

-Other tasks using Symbol-mind may involve any kinds of formalizations such as resource planning and optimization, truth verifying and proving, or fact checking and producing.
-Knowing that Symbol-mind is Turing complete computing platform, it follows that it is capable of performing any computation type known to us.
-But its intention is not to be used in programming usual applications, yet to serve as a truth validation medium assisting in identifying the right facts for solving the right tasks.
+The uses of Symbol-mind may involve any kinds of formalizations such as **fact checking and producing**, **tasks planning and optimization**, or **theory verifying and proving**.

+Symbol-mind intention is to serve as a **truth validation medium** assisting in identifying the right facts for solving the right tasks.

 ```
 // WORK IN PROGRESS //